‘Dancing With The Stars’ 2017 Cast Update: Rumored Celebs And Returning Pros

 The official cast of Dancing with the Stars Season 24 will be announced on ABC’s Good Morning America on March 1.

 Just Jared revealed that Ashley Benson is rumored to join DWTS Season 24 cast and that almost all of the pro dancers will return.
-Favorites, Val Chmerkovskiy, Sharna Burgess, Jenna Johnson, and Lindsay Arnold, and many others are coming back.
+Favorites Val Chmerkovskiy, Sharna Burgess, Jenna Johnson, and Lindsay Arnold, and many others are coming back.

 ABC released a statement about the cast news on Friday.